-The selling stockholder may offer and resell up to 60,454,321 shares of our common stock, par value \$0.001 per share, pursuant to this prospectus.
-Such shares represent 56,603,724 shares that L2 Capital has agreed to purchase from us pursuant to the terms and conditions of an Equity Purchase Agreement we entered into with them on October 5, 2018, which are described below, and 3,850,597 shares that we issued to L2 Capital as the commitment fee under the Equity Purchase Agreement.
+The selling stockholder may offer and resale of up to 111,203,954 shares of our common stock, par value \$0.001 per share, pursuant to this prospectus.
+Such shares represent shares of our common stock that Oasis Capital has agreed to purchase from us pursuant to the terms and conditions of an Equity Purchase Agreement we entered into with Oasis Capital on February 25, 2019, which are described below.

-Equity Purchase Agreement and Registration Rights Agreement with L2 Capital, LLC
+Equity Purchase Agreement and Registration Rights Agreement with Oasis Capital, LLC

-Subject to the terms and conditions of the Equity Purchase Agreement, we have the right to "put," or sell, up to \$10,000,000 worth of shares of our common stock to L2 Capital.
-Unless terminated earlier, L2 Capital's purchase commitment will automatically terminate on the earlier of the date on which L2 Capital shall have purchased shares pursuant to the Equity Purchase Agreement for an aggregate purchase price of \$10,000,000 or October 5, 2021.
+Subject to the terms and conditions of the Equity Purchase Agreement, we have the right to "put," or sell, up to \$10,000,000 worth of shares of our common stock to Oasis Capital.
+Unless terminated earlier, Oasis Capital's purchase commitment will automatically terminate on the earlier of the date on which Oasis Capital shall have purchased shares pursuant to the Equity Purchase Agreement for an aggregate purchase price of \$10,000,000 or February 25, 2022.
 We have no obligation to sell any shares under the Equity Purchase Agreement.
-This arrangement is also sometimes referred to herein as the "Equity Line."

-As provided in the Equity Purchase Agreement, we may require L2 Capital to purchase shares of our common stock from time to time by delivering a put notice to L2 Capital specifying the total number of shares to be purchased (such number of shares multiplied by the purchase price described below, the "Investment Amount"); provided there must be a minimum of ten trading days between delivery of each put notice.
+As provided in the Equity Purchase Agreement, we may require Oasis Capital to purchase shares of our common stock from time to time by delivering a put notice to Oasis Capital specifying the total number of shares to be purchased (such number of shares multiplied by the purchase price described below, the "Investment Amount"); provided there must be a minimum of ten trading days between delivery of each put notice.
 We may determine the Investment Amount, provided that such amount may not be more than 250% of the average daily trading volume in dollar amount for our common stock during the 10 trading days preceding the date on which we deliver the applicable put notice.
 Additionally, such amount may not be higher than \$1,000,000.
-L2 Capital will have no obligation to purchase shares under the Equity Line to the extent that such purchase would cause L2 Capital to own more than 9.99% of our common stock.
+Oasis Capital will have no obligation to purchase shares under the Equity Line to the extent that such purchase would cause Oasis Capital to own more than 9.99% of our common stock.

-For each share of the our common stock purchased under the Equity Line, L2 Capital will pay a purchase price (the "Purchase Price") equal to 87.5% of the "Market Price," which is defined as the one lowest daily volume weighted average traded price on the OTCQB, as reported by Bloomberg Finance L.P. or Quotestream, during the five trading days immediately following the date L2 Capital receives the Put Shares via DWAC associated with the applicable put notice, which in most circumstances will be the trading day immediately following the date that a put notice is delivered to L2 Capital.
-On the settlement date, L2 Capital will purchase the applicable number of shares of our common stock subject to customary closing conditions, including without limitation a requirement that a registration statement remain effective registering the resale by L2 Capital of the shares to be issued under the Equity Line as contemplated by the Registration Rights Agreement described below.
-L2 Capital may not assign its rights or obligations under the Equity Purchase Agreement and the Equity Purchase Agreement is not transferable and any benefits attached thereto may not be assigned.
+For each share of the our common stock purchased under the Equity Line, Oasis Capital will pay a purchase price (the "Purchase Price") equal to 87.5% of the "Market Price," which is defined as the one lowest daily volume weighted average traded price on the OTCQB, as reported by Bloomberg Finance L.P. or Quotestream, during the five trading days immediately following the date Oasis Capital receives the Put Shares via DWAC associated with the applicable put notice, which in most circumstances will be the trading day immediately following the date that a put notice is delivered to Oasis Capital.
+On the settlement date, Oasis Capital will purchase the applicable number of shares of our common stock subject to customary closing conditions, including without limitation a requirement that a registration statement remain effective registering the resale by Oasis Capital of the shares to be issued under the Equity Line as contemplated by the Registration Rights Agreement described below.
+Oasis Capital may not assign its rights or obligations under the Equity Purchase Agreement and the Equity Purchase Agreement is not transferable and any benefits attached thereto may not be assigned.